HTGenomeAnalysisUnit/varcall_training/2026/hands-on/README.md

 ### 1. Raw data QC

 The first step in our analysis is to perform quality control (QC) on the raw data, including FASTQ and BAM files.
 We will use a combination of tools (`fastqc`, `fastp`, `samtools`, `bcftools`) to perform this task.
-This task is performed only for short-reads data.
+This task is primarly only for short-reads data.

 Follow the steps in the [raw data QC tutorial](raw_data_qc.md) tutorial to perform the QC.
 Solutions are available in the [raw data QC solutions](raw_data_qc_solutions.md) document, but we invite you to do not look at them before we dsicussed together your results.

+We have a [small tutorial](raw_data_ont.md) demonstrating how to perform basecalling, quality qc across different basecalling models as well as an initial calling of base modifications on ONT data.
+This is not meant to be exhaustive and serves just as a proof-of-concept to enhance in-class explanations

 ## Instructors